Mets place shortstop Francisco Lindor on 10-day...

 - News Article

-Mets place shortstop Francisco Lindor on 10-day injured list with right oblique strain - CBSSports.com
+Mets place shortstop Francisco Lindor on 10-day injured list with Grade 2 oblique strain - CBSSports.com

 Lindor suffered the injury during an awkward swing on Friday night